This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Types of Lawsuits to File over Cerebral Palsy in Connecticut

 Discovering your child has cerebral palsy can be devastating and overwhelming.
-Yet, there are steps you can take to make sure your child has the best life possible with resources, treatment, and access to the same opportunities as other children.
-To ensure your child has these things, you may need to file a lawsuit.
+Yet, you can take steps to make sure your child has the best life possible with resources, treatment, and access to the same opportunities as other children.
+You may need to file a lawsuit to ensure your child has what they need.

 Medical Malpractice Lawsuits